We deliver responsible, sustainable tourism Find Out How >

 Climb Puncak Jaya, 4884m (Carstensz Pyramid) Papua New Guinea

 Carstensz Pyramid, now known as Puncak Jaya is one of the famous ‘Seven Summits’, the highest peak in Australasia situated on the island of Papua New Guinea.
-This peak is the only of the Seven which is a rock climbing peak and we use use helicopters to and from base camp.
-The trekking through the jungle to get to base camp is now considered too dangerous following recent periods of unrest.
-The trip lasts for 11 days as a minimum and the entry/exit airport is Timika, accessible normally via the Indonesian hub of Jakarta or Bali.
+This peak is the only of the Seven which is a rock climbing peak and we now use helicopters to and from base camp as the trekking through the jungle to get to base camp is now considered too dangerous.

-The climb itself is wonderful, very exciting and dramatic, and certainly a worthy Seven Summits expedition, including the famous Tyrolean traverse along the high altitude ridge.
-It’s remote and somewhat other-worldly and happens to overlook the largest goldmine in the world which is somewhat surreal to look down on.
+The climb itself is wonderful, very exciting and dramatic, and certainly a worthy Seven Summits expedition, including the famous Tyrolean traverse along the high altitude ridge which has now been fixed.
+It’s remote and other-worldly and happens to overlook the largest goldmine in the world which is somewhat surreal to look down on from the summit.

 Introduction to Puncak Jaya (Carstenz Pyramid)

-The peak is in West Papua, previously known as Irian Jaya until 2005 and is situated in central New Guinea, which is the second largest island in the world.
+The peak is in West Papua, previously known as Irian Jaya until 2005, and is situated in central New Guinea, which is the second largest island in the world.
 It is in a remote region which has been beset with a history of political instability.
 We are fortunate to work with a local outfit and team of guides who have been organising trips to the mountain for many years and are able to give us clear advice on the local situation.
+Flights are into and out of Timika.

 Relatively few people have climbed Puncak Jaya, even compared to Mount Everest and Vinson, partly due to the fact that it is often closed for long periods of time.
 The trek through the jungle was notorious for its difficult conditions and also the likelihood of meeting armed people enroute.
-The helicopter journey was often beset with problems of having to fly over Freeport, the largest gold mine in the world.
-Although the trip is only 11 days, climbers should anticipate delays at the start for up to a week in case of sudden issues which can be common.
+The helicopter journey is still often beset with delays (mainly due to supply of jet fuel), but it is now the most feasible way into the base camp.

-Conditions on the mountain are very diverse and often challenging; it’s common to be climbing in rain and on very wet rock and then snow.
-There are fixed lines to clip onto and the anchors are good but in some of the steep gullies lower down there is a lot of loose rock.
-The rock itself is good climbing rock, even though it can be streaming with water, but very sharp so bring several pairs of gloves.
-It can be climbed all year round.
+Conditions on the mountain are diverse and often challenging; it’s common to be climbing in rain and on very wet rock and then snow.
+There are fixed lines to clip onto and the anchors are good but in some of the steep gullies lower down there is loose rock so a helmet is vital.
+The rock itself is good for climbing but very sharp so bring several pairs of gloves.
+The standard northern Harrer route is the most popular and some short sections would grade at 5.8 (see the full description below).

 CARSTENZ PYRAMID/PUNCAK JAYA ITINERARY